 Coping with loss, depression, and anxiety is difficult and dangerous, especially when done alone.

 Your sibling is physically gone, but that doesn't mean that you stop remembering him or her.
 As mourning goes to the phase where it is easier to talk about your departed sibling, you can start freely talking about them with family and friends while feeling good about it.
 It is entirely up to you to keep your sibling's memory alive and not allow that connection to end.

-Investing in memorial jewelry is also a good idea.
+Investing in urn pendant is also a good idea.
 Other options would include photo engraved jewelry or a photo memorial pendant or a keychain with your favorite picture of them.
 These photo engraved jewelry can also carry some text that has special significance to you.

 You can also opt for cremation jewelry in remembrance of your sibling.
 Using their ashes in jewelry like a necklace or cremation rings and cremation bracelets will allow you to keep a part of them close to you.

 You can also have a memory book project where every member of the family contributes a memento.
 You can also consider doing volunteer work for a cause close to your heart and related to your sibling's death, like a cancer-related foundation or charity.

 Or you can cherish your brother and sister by living your life to the fullest.
 Having witnessed your sibling's demise and passing may open your eyes more clearly to the fact that life is beyond your control.